 Caribbean Utilities Stock Performance

-The firm shows a Beta (market volatility) of 0.0441, which signifies not very significant fluctuations relative to the market.
-As returns on the market increase, Caribbean Utilities' returns are expected to increase less than the market.
-However, during the bear market, the loss of holding Caribbean Utilities is expected to be smaller as well.
-Caribbean Utilities right now shows a risk of 1.5%.
-Please confirm Caribbean Utilities jensen alpha, skewness, as well as the relationship between the Skewness and day typical price , to decide if Caribbean Utilities will be following its price patterns.
+Caribbean Utilities has a performance score of 2 on a scale of 0 to 100.
+The firm shows a Beta (market volatility) of -0.17, which signifies not very significant fluctuations relative to the market.
+As returns on the market increase, returns on owning Caribbean Utilities are expected to decrease at a much lower rate.
+During the bear market, Caribbean Utilities is likely to outperform the market.
+Caribbean Utilities right now shows a risk of 1.38%.
+Please confirm Caribbean Utilities maximum drawdown, as well as the relationship between the expected short fall and day median price , to decide if Caribbean Utilities will be following its price patterns.

 Risk-Adjusted Performance